Jill Biden is finally ready to be first lady. Can she help her husband beat Trump?

 Jill was not a professional model like Melania Trump, but she did pose for local advertisements shot by a photographer friend, one of which caught the eye of 32-year-old first-term Sen. Joe Biden as he walked through the Wilmington airport in 1975.

 As it turned out, his brother Frank knew Jill and gave Joe her number.
 The rest is history, which the Bidens have written themselves in their many books: Jill was about nine years younger, a tough-cookie “Philly girl,” the oldest of five girls who had once punched a bully in the face for throwing worms on one of her sisters.
 He was a widower who had lost his wife in a 1972 car crash that also killed his baby daughter and badly injured his young sons.
 Jill and Joe’s romance was a whirlwind, but it took five marriage proposals before she said yes; she’d been married and divorced young (“to a tall ex-football player who drove a fast yellow Camero,” she wrote in her 2019 memoir, “Where the Light Enters”) and she wanted to make sure, for the sake of Beau and Hunter, that this wouldn’t end in another divorce.
-She adopted the boys and raised them.
+She raised the boys, and they call her Mom.

 Senate payroll records reviewed by The Washington Post also show that Jill worked as a “staff assistant” for four and a half months in Joe Biden’s office, from Sept.
 10, 1975, until Jan.
 25, 1976.
 This was before they married in 1977, and she used her prior married name, Jill T. Stevenson.
 It is not mentioned in her book and seems to be mostly lost from their biographical narrative.
 A Biden campaign aide downplayed her role, saying she was answering the phone in a front office when he was short-staffed.

-Note: Correction: An earlier version of this story had several errors.
-Jill Biden's doctoral degree is an Ed.D, not a Ph.D.
-Jill Biden did not legally adopt Beau and Hunter Biden.
-Hunter Biden had a romantic relationship with Beau's widow, but they did not marry.